NooraAz/coding_cheat_sheets/README.md

 # coding_cheat_sheets

-The mindset is: don't search one thing two times.
-So here are pieces of code I had searched for once.
+Pieces of code I had searched for once (and don't want to search for again).